Update 12/31/2019: This article now includes Sword and Shield

 - Only Pokémon caught before Elite Four are counted.

-Subjectively, the best games are probably Pokemon Platinum and Pokemon X and Y. This is thanks to their huge diversity, early availability and more importantly, Hippowdon!
+Subjectively, the best games are probably Pokemon Platinum, Pokemon XY, and Pokemon SWSH.
+This is thanks to their huge diversity, early availability and more importantly, Hippowdon!
 We’ll talk about Hippowdon in a moment but this hippo makes Ground Type runs extra fun and extra sweet.
-Here is your possible team matchup for these games.
+Hippowdon has Sand Stream which triggers a sandstorm, because of which you can easily use the Pokemon from these games to take advantage of the storm and go to town on your opponents.
+It’s fun!

 I would say Pokemon BW and B2W2 are probably the worst games in the series for a Ground Type Run.
 In BW there are less than six unique Pokemon on your team and in B2W2 the first Pokemon you can catch is well after the second gym.
 I should say though that all the BW games still neutralize their weaknesses despite the flaws.
 The Kanto games are also just okay.
 Sure the Nidos are there at the beginning to help you out but after that you have a lot of Ground/Rocks to train which compounds on your Water and Grass weaknesses.
 It’s doable but be prepared for some headaches!